colgate-cosc460/colgatedb/labs/lab1.md

 		Error: near line 27: no such table: Person
 		...

-3. Now open `lab1.sql` in a text editor (or you can probably Eclipse or Intellij too).
+3. Now open `lab1.sql` in a text editor (or you can probably use Eclipse or Intellij too).
 You will see some documentation indicating a series of sql statements you are supposed to write.
 Start by defining the two tables.
 If you add definitions and re-run, you should see only 3 errors as shown below.
 (If you don't see errors, you didn't define the tables according to the specification.)

 		sqlite> .read lab1.sql
 		Error: near line 31: UNIQUE constraint failed: Person.name